Kansas is home to an amazing array of birds, from the regal red-tailed hawk to the state bird, the eloquent western meadowlark.

 The birds are organized by taxonomical order (with the exception of whistling-ducks, which we have grouped with ducks for convenience).
 The sequence and scientific names used can be found in the “Kansas Ornithological Society Checklist of Kansas Birds.”

-Are you ready to check more birds off of your life list?
+Are you ready to check more birds off your life list?
 Follow the links below to get started.

 Geese, Swans, and Ducks (Family Anatidae)